 Nielsen, the well-known company that provides TV viewership ratings, gives you an easy way to make money by watching your favorite TV series (or anything else you want) online.

-You can make up to $50 per year in passive income with the NCMP.
-All you have to do is download the app and then use your smartphone as usual.
+It’s one of the best passive income apps: you can make up to $50 per year just by downloading the app and then using your smartphone as usual.

 What’s nice about the Nielsen Computer and Mobile Panel is that you don’t have to change your viewing habits.
 Unlike some of the other options in this article, which often make you watch ads or other sponsored content, you get to choose what to watch — whether that’s YouTube, Netflix or the news.
 There are no specific requirements.